 Adventure – An adventure experience appeals to any age group and can be physical, intellectual, or spiritual.
 Look to local attractions for ideas.
 Live near a racetrack or an Air Force base?
 Offer a racecar driving class or the chance to become a fighter pilot for a day.
 Maybe a behind-the-scenes-tour of your local zoo or local sports team facility.
 Are you located near a leading university or Fortune 100 company?
 Set up a lunch with a leader in education or business.

 Celebrities – Who do you or your team know who is a celebrity willing to support your cause?
 Consider not only individuals in the spotlight, but those behind the scenes who may be able to provide access to a ‘spotlight celebrity’.
 Maybe they can provide access to unique items, such as a script or a prop from a popular movie or TV show.
 Perhaps a back-stage pass to a local newsroom.
 And remember that celebrities come in many flavors—there are those in the media (entertainment and news), but also consider celebrities in business and sports.

 Miscellaneous – the sky is the limit for this category.
-Here’s a brief list of auction items you might want to consider:
+Here’s a brief list of auction item ideas you might want to consider: